oxford24/oxford24.github.io/mfps_cfp.md

 ### Submissions

-Submissions should be prepared using the MFPS macros (https://mfpsconf.org/?page_id=309) in the form of a PDF file.
-Submission is via EasyChair (https://easychair.org/conferences/?conf=mfps2024).
+Submissions should be prepared using the [MFPS macros](https://mfpsconf.org/?page_id=309) in the form of a PDF file.
+[Submission is via EasyChair](https://easychair.org/conferences/?conf=mfps2024).

 For the first time at MFPS, there are two submission categories: